AFIT-R/afit-r.github.io/forecasting_class/xlminer_install.md

 Please follow the steps below to ensure successful installation of the XLMiner software.

 ## Warning for Mac users
 If you have a Mac -- the installation-based Analytic Solver Platform software is only available for PC (sorry!).
-However, they have a cloud-based solution at www.AnalyticSolver.com/student that you register and use.
+However, they have a cloud-based solution at [www.AnalyticSolver.com/student](www.AnalyticSolver.com/student) that you can register for and use.
 Using AnalyticSolver.com is just like using a Google doc -- you need internet access and the files live and breathe in the cloud, as it were.
 Everything you need for your course should be accessible there: just make sure you're using a Chrome browser and that the files you're uploading are saved as xlsx.

 ## Registration Procedure